From Comforted to Comforter

 Sing for joy, O heavens!
 Rejoice, O earth!
 Burst into song, O mountains!
 For the Lord has comforted his people and will have compassion on them in their suffering.

 Isaiah is one of my favorite books in the bible.
-This scripture tells us to be joyful in our pain because the Lord comforts us and has compassion for us.
-It makes me feel so loved as a child of God!
+This scripture tells me to be joyful in pain because the Lord comforts us and has compassion for us.

 ISAIAH 57:1